-March 23-May 11, 2021 (24 hours of CEUs or CEs).
-Given COVID-19, the TOT is now totally online and offered in an 8-week course format.
-On 8 consecutive Tuesdays, from 6:00 to 9:00 PM Eastern (Eastern US time, Wednesdays, 9:00 AM to Noon Australian time, or Noon to 3:00 PM New Zealand time.) this intensive and totally online training experience gives you all you need to train others and implement the Partners for Change Outcome Management System (PCOMS).
+October 5-November 23, 2021 (24 hours of CEUs or CEs).
+The TOT is now totally online and offered in an 8-week course format.
+On 8 consecutive Tuesdays, from 11:00 AM to 2:00 PM (Eastern US time, this intensive and totally online training experience gives you all you need to train others and implement the Partners for Change Outcome Management System (PCOMS).
 And it is the first step to become a Certified PCOMS Trainer.
 An in-depth coverage of the rationale for and research supporting PCOMS is provided as well as a thorough understanding of how to train others in the clinical nuances of using the Outcome Rating Scale (ORS) and Session Rating Scale (SRS), including use in teletherapy services.
 Other vital topics include data collection and management with and without Better Outcomes Now, the secrets of agency implementation, and a four-step supervisory process that ensures successful implementation while simultaneously improving outcomes.

 Homework assignments and personal feedback will enhance the participants comprehension and take-home knowledge.
 Get everything you need to train and implement PCOMS at your organization, including all the training materials that Dr. Barry Duncan uses.